nheron/droolsonboarding/gettingStarted/implementation_the_promotion_step.md

 ![](BRMS/Step3-5-Implementation/action07.png)

-Then click on the "All Person with" link an dselect the age attribute and add the following constraint.
+Then click on the "All Person with" link and select the age attribute and add the following constraint.

 ![](BRMS/Step3-5-Implementation/action08.png)